In response to: What Went Wrong (and Right) with Conservative Philanthropy

 - The breathtaking depth and breadth of mainstream media partisanship has been vividly revealed—not only in the aggressive and hysterical treatment of Trump but also, in retrospect, in the extraordinarily protective treatment of Obama.
 “Media bias” was an issue much discussed in the early 1990s, but with the advent of Fox News in 1996 that issue largely fell by the wayside.
 New thinking on ways to improve the health of our media ecosystem is needed.

 - By 2015-2016, social media and the Internet had emerged as a zone of discourse for conservatives free of gatekeepers, a kind of end-run around the mainstream media.
 In most histories of the birth and growth of liberal democratic societies, each new expansion of spaces of free discourse is celebrated as an achievement.
-In the standard accounts, this begins with the 18th century Parisian salons, where conversation could take place free from the supervision of royal and ecclesiastical authorities.
+In the standard accounts, this begins with the 18th century Parisian salons, where conversation could take place free from the supervision of royal or ecclesiastical authorities.
 Today, however, the Great and the Good among our progressive classes recoil in horror, like scandalized clerics of old, at what is said in the unsurveilled spaces of the Internet.
 They applaud the steps taken by the tech giants to silence dissent.
 The response of virtually all conservative think tanks has been that, as private corporations, the tech companies can do whatever they want.
 The fact that so weighty a question as the structure of the public sphere can be waved away with an ideological bromide does not build confidence in the “thinking” of such think tanks.

 - Contemporary “liberalism” is no longer beholden to the liberal tradition.
 It is not about fair processes but rather substantive ends.
 It does not posit neutrality between conceptions of the good but rather advances quite concrete conceptions of its own, some of which (such as the contention that biological sex has nothing to do with gender) require metaphysical somersaults about the relationship between soul and body that would make a medieval Scholastic blush.
 It is not about the right to be left alone but rather about the coercive insistence that society conform to the demands of the intersectionally favored.
 For all practical purposes, this “liberalism” demands the perquisites of a religious establishment.
 Conservative jurisprudence has not caught up with these developments, and creative new thinking is urgently needed.